- Denis Villeneuve

 A gravely told drama for adults revolving around the abductions of two children, Prisoners centers on the families and investigating detective related to the crime through measured, confident direction by Quebecois director Denis Villeneuve.
 Impelled by staggeringly good performances from its ensemble cast, the film rises above its genre picture roots to become not only an effective mystery and intense thriller, but also an intricate consideration of vengeance, faith, justice, and loss.
 Inside a two-and-a-half-hour runtime, Villeneuve and his prestige-level players develop and deepen Aaron Guzikowski’s screenplay, its complex characters and situations held captive by an ever-present sense of dread.
 And while talk of the film’s Oscar-worthiness may perhaps be overstated, the film belongs on the same list as similar award-worthy dramas as Clint Eastwood’s Mystic River and The Changeling or David Fincher’s Se7en and Zodiac.

-Being Villeneuve’s first Hollywood picture, Prisoners shows all the attention to character and mood as one of his independent foreign-language projects yet with the scale and sheer star-power you might expect from a large-scale Warner Bros. production.
-But this kind of dark material is rarely seen from Hollywood anymore—except from directors such as the aforementioned Eastwood and Fincher—whereas Villeneuve is no stranger to grim subject matter.
+Being Villeneuve’s first Hollywood picture, Prisoners shows all the attention to character and mood as one of his independent foreign-language projects, yet with the scale and sheer star power you might expect from a larger Warner Bros. production.
+But this kind of dark material is rarely seen in Hollywood anymore—except directors such as the aforementioned Eastwood and Fincher—whereas Villeneuve is no stranger to grim subject matter.
 His Oscar-nominated Incendies (2010) involved incestuous rape and religious identity, so a kidnapping may seem like a walk in the park by comparison.
-Still, this is no easy experience and may leave the viewer disturbed, but nevertheless with something of dramatic substance to talk about afterward.
+Still, this is no easy experience and may leave the viewer disturbed, but nevertheless, with something of dramatic substance to talk about afterward.
 The weight imbued into the characters is engrossing, and the story itself leaves us equally intrigued and shocked, every emotion along the way flawlessly realized by the wonderful cast.
 At times a predictable mystery and a familiar plot, Prisoners remains an absorbing, skillfully made drama.